Beauty Reviews, Reviews Charlotte Beauty Reviews, Reviews Charlotte

 The result

-My did not look dewy the next day and I do think that was to do with going back to sleep, but I was pretty happy with the results anyway.
-My skin looked firm and brighter and make up went on very easily.
-It did I did feel as though my skin had a boost of something and there was a healthy glow about it.
+My face did not look dewy the next day and I think that was to do with going back to sleep with my face on sheets, but I was pretty happy with the results anyway.
+My skin looked firm and brighter and make-up went on very easily.
+It did feel as though my skin had a boost of something and there was a healthy glow about it.
 My skin felt smoother for a few days, though I’m not sure how noticeable that was to anyone but me.

 I used it again a week later, but this time I kept it on all night and peeled it off slowly in the morning.
 As promised, the mask had turned from hospital white to transparent.
 It looked like a completely different product by the time it came off.
 It didn’t pull on my skin, and while it was stuck to my face, it peeled off easily.